ANCPLabOldenburg/megqc_documentation/book/metrics.md

 # MEGqc report overview

 Every `metric` in MEGqc generates its own HTML report.
-Here you can find an overview of these reports _(in these overviews we will focus only on the Magnetometers, but the logic and interpretation for Gradiometers are very similar)_:
+Here you can find an overview of these reports:

 1. [Standard Deviation of the Data](../report/std.md)
 2. [Peal-to-Peak (manual calculation)](../report/ptp.md)